hossam-create/Mnbara-Platform/docs/legal/PLAIN_LANGUAGE_LEGAL_COPY.md

 **After (Plain Language):**

-**Selling on MNBARA**
+**Selling on mnbarh**

 If you're selling something:

-- **Only sell what's yours** — Don't list items you don't own or can't legally sell.
+- **Only sell what's yours** â€” Don't list items you don't own or can't legally sell.
-- **Be accurate** — Describe items honestly.
+- **Be accurate** â€” Describe items honestly.
 If there's a scratch, say so.
 Photos should show the real item.
-- **Follow through** — If someone buys from you, ship it.
+- **Follow through** â€” If someone buys from you, ship it.
 Backing out hurts everyone.
-- **Play fair** — No fake listings, no misleading descriptions, no tricks.
+- **Play fair** â€” No fake listings, no misleading descriptions, no tricks.

 If you're buying:

-- **Pay for what you buy** — When you commit to a purchase, follow through.
+- **Pay for what you buy** â€” When you commit to a purchase, follow through.
-- **Communicate** — If there's an issue, talk to the seller first.
+- **Communicate** â€” If there's an issue, talk to the seller first.
 Most problems can be solved with a conversation.

 ---